 Robots work great in their lane, but not so much when it comes to actually needing to think.

 Other than problem-solving, there’s nothing like an actual live human to teach and demonstrate how to perform certain tasks.
 Sure, you can watch a video to learn a proper technique, but having someone beside you to show you the tricks of the trade is irreplaceable.

 Additionally, there’s no replacement for on-the-job training.
 Again, watching a video can be helpful, but it’s no substitute for getting a tool in your hand and using it on the job in person.

 Even with the various construction technologies already mentioned, none of them operate themselves.
 All these technologies need people to do some of the work, like turning them on or setting them up to perform the task they are designed to do.

-Hammr is the perfect place for you to share ideas and get involved in the construction industry and technology discussion with other professional tradespeople.
+Hammr is the perfect place for you to share ideas, showcase your work and get involved in the construction and technology discussion with other like-minded trades.

 Hammr gives you the mobile platform to network with others in the construction industry to:

 - Show off your work

 - Make connections; and